 A GxP gap assessment isn’t just a single event; it’s a structured process that moves from high-level planning to detailed action.
 Think of it as creating a roadmap to get your operations from where they are now to where they need to be for full compliance.
 Breaking it down into clear, manageable steps makes the entire process feel less overwhelming and ensures you don’t miss any critical details.
 By following a systematic approach, you can methodically review your systems, identify vulnerabilities, and build a solid plan to address them.
 This structured method is the key to transforming a potentially complex audit into a straightforward project with a clear beginning, middle, and end.
 Let’s walk through the four key steps to conducting a successful GxP gap assessment.

-Step 1: Plan and Define Your Scope
+Step 1: Start with a Clear Plan and Scope

 Before you dive into reviewing documents, the first step is to create a clear plan.
 Decide exactly which systems, processes, and departments you’re going to assess.
 Are you looking at a single production line, a specific laboratory’s data practices, or your entire quality management system?
 Defining your scope prevents the assessment from becoming too broad and unmanageable.
 A good starting point is to focus on all GxP-controlled documents, like your standard operating procedures (SOPs), work instructions, and forms.
 You should also include important regulatory guidelines, especially those related to data integrity and risk management, to ensure your assessment is comprehensive and targets the areas of highest risk.

-Step 2: Review Documents and Collect Data
+Step 2: Gather Your Documents and Data

 With your scope defined, it’s time to gather the evidence.
 This step involves a deep dive into your existing documentation and operational data.
 You’ll be collecting everything from training records and validation reports to batch records and equipment logs.
 Rigorous documentation is a cornerstone of GxP, so you must be able to show documented proof of your processes, from development and testing to any changes or updates made along the way.
 This isn’t just about having documents; it’s about ensuring they are complete, accurate, and reflect your actual practices.
 This collection phase provides the raw material you’ll analyze in the next step to identify any discrepancies.